 The motorwind is pretty noisy but if you want to take stealth street shots worth noting that if you hold down the shutter the motorwind wont kick in until the shutter is released.
 Irritatingly there is no way of rewinding film until the roll finishes unless you rather pointlessly open the camera back.

 I like this camera quite a bit.
-It is a bit bulky and the motorwind noisy but it gives good results despite the limitations with C41 negative film (I suspect you might struggle with 400asa E-6 slide film)
+It is a bit bulky and the motorwind noisy.
+But it gives good results despite the limitations with C41 negative film.
+Although I suspect you might struggle with 400asa E-6 slide film.

 These crop up on ebay fairly often.
-You’ll need to replace a small foam patch on the door which helps hold the film in position but this a easy thing to do.
+You’ll need to replace a small foam patch on the door.
+This helps hold the film in position but this a easy thing to do.
 The series also included the fixed focus MW 35G and the MW 35S which was essentially an updated MW 35E with automatic flash, better ASA range & slightly brighter 1:3.8 lens.

 - Konica C35EF – Iconic flash P&S compact

 - Halina Micro 35 – More stylish but crippled Haking compact flash